Online Therapy (Counseling)

 And from anywhere in South Africa, for that matter.

-At the same time (as a result of the physical address I work from) I am especially accessable for online therapy or counseling to cities, suburbs and towns closer to my offices, including
+At the same time (as a result of the physical address I work from) I am especially accessable for online therapy or counseling to cities, suburbs and towns closer to my offices, and can be found under:

 and surrounding areas.